The Pseudopower Dichotomy: The Pseudopower Dichotomy

-It is easy to see how the preceding dichotomy might be useful.
-For example, if $\lambda$ is $\Gamma(\theta,\sigma)$-representable at $\mu$ and Option~1 holds, then our work in the preceding section applies.
-If, on the other hand, Option 2 is in play, then we know that $\lambda$ has nice representations for many cardinals below~$\mu$, and we will be able to combine these representations (using the Continuity Property of pseudopowers from Proposition~\ref{continuity}) to obtain representations of~$\lambda$ at~$\mu$ itself.
-The following definition will help us to make this idea clear.
+The proof of the Pseudopower Dichotomy provides a template for its applications.For example, suppose that a cardinal $\lambda$ is $\Gamma(\theta,\sigma)$-representable at $\mu$ and look at the Pseudopower Dichotomy.
+If Option~1 holds, then our work in the preceding section applies and we can get nice representations of $\lambda$ at $\mu$.
+If, on the other hand, Option 2 holds sway, then we know instead that $\lambda$ has nice representations for many cardinals below~$\mu$, and we will be able to combine these representations (using the Continuity Property of pseudopowers from Proposition~\ref{continuity}) to produce a nice representation of~$\lambda$ at~$\mu$ itself.
+The following definition will help us take advantage of these ideas.

 \begin{definition} Suppose $\mu$ is singular, and $\sigma<\theta$ are regular with $\sigma\leq\cf(\mu)<\theta$.
-We define $\mathcal{X}_{\Gamma(\theta,\sigma)}(\mu)$ to be the collection of cardinals~$\eta$ satisfying \begin{itemize} \item $\sigma\leq\cf(\eta)<\theta<\eta<\mu$, \sk \item $\eta$ is eventually $\Gamma(\theta,\sigma)$closed, and \sk \item $\PP_{\Gamma(\theta,\sigma)}(\mu)\subseteq\PP_{\Gamma(\theta,\sigma)}(\eta)$. \sk \end{itemize} \end{definition}
+We define $\mathcal{X}_{\Gamma(\theta,\sigma)}(\mu)$ to be the collection of cardinals~$\eta$ satisfying \begin{itemize} \item $\sigma\leq\cf(\eta)<\theta<\eta<\mu$, \sk \item $\eta$ is eventually $\Gamma(\theta,\sigma)$closed, and \sk \item $\PP_{\Gamma(\theta,\sigma)}(\mu)=\PP_{\Gamma(\theta,\sigma)}(\eta)\setminus\mu^+$. \sk \end{itemize} \end{definition}

 This set might very well be empty, but note that the Pseudopower Dichotomy can be reformulated as the statement ``either $\mathcal{X}_{\Gamma(\theta,\sigma)}(\mu)$ is unbounded in~$\mu$ or it is not''.
-If $\mathcal{X}_{\Gamma(\theta,\sigma)}(\mu)$ is unbounded, then it exerts an influence over representations at~$\mu$.
+If $\mathcal{X}_{\Gamma(\theta,\sigma)}(\mu)$ is unbounded, then it will exert an influence over representations at~$\mu$ through continuity.
 For example, we have the following observation which yields the same conclusion as Theorem~\ref{theoremclosed}.

 \begin{proposition} Suppose $\{\eta\in \mathcal{X}_{\Gamma(\theta,\sigma)}(\mu): \cf(\eta)\leq\cf(\mu)\}$ is unbounded in~$\mu$.
 Then